Intertwining periods, L-functions and local-global principles for distinction of automorphic representations: Introduction

 and set $D_\A=D\otimes_F \A$.
 The Jacquet-Langlands correspondence, established in \cite{MR2329758} and \cite{MR2684298} (relying on \cite{MR771672}) attaches to any irreducible discrete automorphic representation $\pi$ of $G_D(m,\A)=\GL_m(D_\A)$ an irreducible discrete automorphic representation $\JL(\pi)$ of $G_F(dm,\A)=\GL_{dm}(\A)$.

 We consider distinction problems related with inner forms of general linear groups.
 Our criterion for global distinction (non-vanishing of period integrals) is in terms of a combination of a global and a local condition.
 The global condition is expressed in terms of special values of $L$-functions.
 The local condition is a combination of local distinction (existence of invariant linear forms) and another local compatibility condition to the period subgroup.

 In \cite[Corollary 10.3]{MR2930996} a global distinction criterion is obtained for cuspidal representations on general linear groups over a quadratic extension and period integrals over unitary groups.
 When the unitary group is non-quasi-split a local obstruction of a similar nature occurs.
-While the relevant transfer for unitary periods is quadratic base-change, for the period integrals considered in this paper, it is the Jacquet-Langlands correspondence.
-Our results also discuss the relation between distinction of a representation of an inner form and distinction of its Jacquet-Langlands transfer.
+Hence the criterion for distinction obtained in \cite[Corollary 10.3]{MR2930996} is of similar nature to that obtain here.
+Indeed, the condition there amounts to local distinction, a local obstruction, and a global condition, namely belonging to the image of the base change map, which can be restated as an appropriate Rankin-Selberg $L$-function having a pole, necessarily simple, at $s=1$.

+We point out that our local-global principal for twisted linear periods generalizes to central simple algebras a celebrated result of Waldspurger, \cite[Th\'eor\`eme 2]{MR783511} for quaternion algebras.
+We observe that Waldspurger's principle actually extends in two directions.
+One, up to using incidental isomorphisms, is the Gross-Prasad conjectures for special orthogonal groups \cite{MR1186476}, \cite{MR3202556}.
+The other more natural extension is the result that we obtain here.
+Furthermore, as a consequence we complete the proof of one direction of a conjecture of Guo and Jacquet.

+In this paper, as we deal with inner forms, we moreover have to make use of the Jacquet-Langlands transfer, as in the following statements.